Cantera/cantera/doc/sphinx/reference/onedim/governing-equations.md

 :align: center
 ```

-For the two-point control method, one governing equation was modified ($\Lambda$), and a new
+For the two-point control method, one governing equation is modified ($\Lambda$), and
-governing equation for the axial oxidizer velocity was added ($U_o$).
-The fuel and oxidizer velocity boundary
+a new governing equation for the axial oxidizer velocity is added ($U_o$).
+The fuel
-conditions are modified when the two-point control is active.
-These equations allow
+and oxidizer velocity boundary conditions are modified when the two-point control is
-for the temperature reduction to be performed in a numerically consistent manner (preventing
+active.
+These equations allow for the temperature reduction to be performed in a
-any issues of over-defining the system of governing equations).
-The two equations that are activated
+numerically consistent manner (preventing any issues of over-defining the system of
+governing equations).
+The two equations that are activated when two-point control is
-when two-point control is turned on are:
+turned on are:

 $$
 \frac{d\Lambda}{dz} = 0